In late 2020, residents helped plan the future of a city-owned lot at Howard and Ashland

-Join the 49th ward alderwoman, fellow community members, and a team of development professionals to create specific, realistic, community-based plans for the site near the Howard CTA Station.
-There will be different ways to participate (and several opportunities to engage from the comfort of your home).
-Virtual meetings will be recorded and available online.
+The 49th ward alderwoman, community members, and a team of development professionals came together in creating specific, realistic, community-based plans for the publicly owned parcel near the Howard CTA Station.
+People participated both in-person and online due to the pandemic and social distancing requirements.
+Virtual meeting recordings are available online.

 What: A series of virtual and in-person community meetings to plan the future of greenspace at Howard and Ashland, near the Howard CTA station.